qsimeon/worm-graph/README.md

 `cd` into the `worm-graph` directory on your local machine: `cd worm-graph`

-Using the terminal or an Anaconda Prompt: `conda env create -f environment.yml` The first line of the `yml` file sets the new environment's name.
+Using the terminal or an Anaconda Prompt: `conda env create -f environment.yml`
+   <br>The first line of the `yml` file sets the new environment's name.

 Activate the new environment: `conda activate worm-graph`

-Add the `worm-graph` root directory to Anaconda path: `conda develop .` *Important:* Do not skip the step above.
-Otherwise you will be faced with a lot of `ModuleNotFoundError`s.
+Add the `worm-graph` root directory to Anaconda path: `conda develop .`
+   <br>*Important:* Do not skip this step step!
+Otherwise you will be faced with several `ModuleNotFoundError`s.

-Verify that the new environment was installed correctly: `conda env list` You can also use `conda info --envs`.
+Verify that the new environment was installed correctly: `conda env list`
+   <br>You can also use `conda info --envs`.

 Always activate the environment before working on the project: `conda activate worm-graph`

 ## Get started with the pipeline in 1-line

 `python -i main.py`
+   <br> For each of several multi-worm calcium imaging datasets, this pipeline will:
+      1. Load the preprocessed calcium data for all worms in the dataset.
+      2. Train a neural network model to predict future calcium activity from previous activity.
+      3. Plot the train and validation loss curves for the model and its predictions on test data.

  ## Naming conventions